nuejs/nue/packages/nuejs.org/docs/core-components.md

 ```

 ## Symbols
 The `<symbols/>` component scans your `.svg` icon files and turns them into SVG `<symbol/>` tags.
-These symbols are loaded once from the file system and reused across your app—think a “dot” or “search” icon that doesn’t bloat your JS bundle with duplicates.
+These symbols are loaded once from the file system and reused across your app — think a “dot” or “search” icon that doesn’t bloat your JS bundle with duplicates.
 It’s a smart way to keep things lean.

 ### Basic Usage
 Define a reusable icon component: